Each time you start an upload, pneumatic creates a table called

-The API response to a DocumentCloud upload does not include an actual value for
+The API response to a DocumentCloud upload does not include values for

 file_hash.
 These are calculated as part of DocumentCloud’s processing of the document.
-Once your documents are finished processing, you can use pneumatic to go back and retrieve those values with the
+Once your documents are finished processing, you can use pneumatic to retrieve those values by using the

-You can use the method within a current session, which will update the database active in the session, or you can pass in the name of any other database file pneumatic created.
+You can use the method in a current session, which will update the database active in the session, or you can pass in the name of any other database file pneumatic created.